 Once the female is satisfied with her suitor, she allows him to attach himself by extending and offering her abdomen towards the male for coupling.
 The male butterfly has a pair of claspers at the end of his abdomen used to hold onto the female during the mating process.
 Males and females lock together at the ends of the abdomens and may stay attached for anywhere from an hour to up to twelve hours or more.
 In this way, males ensure that they are the only ones who fertilize the female’s’ eggs.
 During mating, males provide a spermatophore, a sort of “package” of sperm and nutrients the female needs to produce and lay eggs.

 There are some species, such as the topical Heliconius butterflies, where the mating ritual is not so romantic.
-As a female Zebra Longwing (Heliconius charithonia) gets ready to emerge from her chrysalis, several males maneuver around her, each one trying to get the advantage over the others by pushing each other aside.
+As a female Zebra Longwing (Heliconius charithonia) gets ready to emerge from her chrysalis, several males maneuver around her, each one trying to get an advantage over the others by pushing each other aside.
 Whoever wins this contest mates with the female.
 But because the male is so anxious to copulate he will not wait until the female emerges from the chrysalis.
 This behavior is sometimes called “pupal rape” since the female is still inside the chrysalis and unable to escape.
 A rather more politically correct description would be “forced copulation” or simply “pupal mating.”

 Just as with humans, the mating rituals of butterflies can be perplexing.
 I have seen some unusual behavior among butterflies inside butterfly exhibits.
 One day I walked inside the butterfly house to find several male Zebra Longwing butterflies flying wildly around a newly emerged female Black Swallowtail.
 I suppose the males were confused and misread the olfactory clues that they use to find females.

 The next time you see a butterfly you will know that “love is in the air,” quite literally, you’ll know more about the birds, and the bees, and the butterflies.